kshedden/workshops/dair3/design/design.md

   sample units from a population in such a way that unbiased and precise results can be obtained from the sample.

-- The most basic type of sampling is a
-  [simple random sample (SRS)](https://en.wikipedia.org/wiki/Simple_random_sample), which is a sample of size $k$ from a population of size $n$ in which any subset of size $k$ is equally likely to be selected.
+- The most basic type of sampling is to obtain a [simple random sample (SRS)](https://en.wikipedia.org/wiki/Simple_random_sample), which is a sample of size $k$ from a population of size $n$ in which any subset of size $k$ is equally likely to be selected.